AcidPS3-Project/AcidPS3Data/README.md

 > About customization distributing: (Themes, Coldboots, and other..)\
 > I might just credit them and some times later distribute this shit on my website.

-# How to submit my game?
+# How can I submit my own game?

 It's very simple!
 Just go to the issues tab, then add a new issue with "Submit your game" template, and fill up your issue.
 We will check anytime soon.